Timeline of Mars 2020: Margin campaign (September 2023 - August 2024)

-Crater rim campaign (August 2024 - present)
+Northern rim campaign (August 2024 - present)

-The Crater Rim Campaign is the fifth, currently ongoing science campaign, and the first new science campaign since the loss of the Ingenuity helicopter.
-It is expected to last until the end of 2024, and will include a total elevation change of over 1000 feet (~300 meters).
-The main focuses of the campaign are expected to be at the regions "Pico Turquino" and "Witch Hazel Hill", pictured above.
+The Northern Rim Campaign is the fifth, currently ongoing science campaign, and the first new science campaign since the loss of the Ingenuity helicopter.
+It was originally called the Crater Rim Campaign.
+It has included a total elevation change of over 1000 feet (~300 meters).
+The main focuses of the campaign are expected to be at the regions "Pico Turquino" and "Witch Hazel Hill".
 It is expected to encounter rocks as old as 4 billion years.